microsoft/net-offloads/qeo.md

 This section describes necessary updates in the Windows network stack to support QEO.

-**TODO**: When doing S/W USO and H/W QEO, don’t do xsum in UDP.
+> **TODO -** When doing S/W USO and H/W QEO, don’t do xsum in UDP.

-**TODO**: Need to maintain mirror table of plumbed connections in TCPIP for when we switch to and from S/W offload.
+> **TODO -** Need to maintain mirror table of plumbed connections in TCPIP for when we switch to and from S/W offload.

 ## NDIS API